PlayFab/gsdk/UnrealPlugin/ThirdPersonMPSetup.md

 Then, you should proceed to the Unreal [Multiplayer Programming Quick Start](https://docs.unrealengine.com/4.27/en-US/InteractiveExperiences/Networking/QuickStart/) tutorial.
 Note, the first step of this tutorial is an abbreviated version of the one above.
 This guide upgrades the ThirdPersonMP project to a multiplayer project.

 Once finished with the above guides, you will have a working multiplayer game client.
 Next, we need a dedicated server.
 At this point, you should proceed to the Unreal [Setting Up Dedicated Servers](https://docs.unrealengine.com/4.27/en-US/InteractiveExperiences/Networking/HowTo/DedicatedServers/) tutorial.
+This will set up a dedicated server for your game, and concludes our list of requirements.

 Once finished with all guides, you will have a network-enabled multiplayer game with a dedicated game server.